linz/basemaps/docs/api/empty-tiles.md

 Return a error state saying the tile is not found

 - ❌ Is a error state
-- ❌ Not always Cached, Browsers/CDN often ignore caching 404
+- ❌ Not always cached: browsers / CDNs often do not cache 404 responses

 # References